elliezub/cat-generator/README.md

 - Add custom text overlay on the GIF
 - Built with React for component-based architecture
 - Vite for faster and leaner development experience

+## Environment Variables

+To run this project, you will need to add the following environment variables to your .env file

+`VITE_APP_CAT_API_KEY`

+And request an API key from https://thecatapi.com/

 ## Run Locally